-A. Chicago Small Business Resiliency Fund: Updated as of 2:30 pm, March 20, 2020 The City of Chicago and its private partners will offer low-interest loans for up to \$50,000 with terms of up to five years.
+A. Chicago Small Business Resiliency Fund: Updated as of 7:30 pm, April 2, 2020 The City of Chicago and its private partners will offer low-interest loans for up to \$50,000 with terms of up to five years.
 Loan proceeds must be used for working capital, and at least 50% of proceeds should be used for payroll as part of retaining a workforce.
-Businesses are eligible for the loans if they 1) experienced a more than 25% revenue decrease due to COVID-19, 2) employ fewer than 50 employees, 3) had gross revenues of less than \$3 million in 2019, 4) have a Chicago business address or Chicago business license, and 5) have no pre-existing tax liens or legal judgements.
-16 17
+Businesses are eligible for the loans if they 1) experienced a more than 25% revenue decrease due to COVID-19, 2) employ fewer than 50 employees, 50% of whom are Chicago residents, 3) realized gross annual revenues of less than \$3 million pre-COVID-19, and 4) have a Chicago business address and have been in business for at least 1 year.
+Businesses or businesses owners with existing debt with the city of Chicago (for example: unpaid city tax obligations, fines, etc.) will need to set up a payment plan in order to be eligible for the loan.19